-&lt;sup>51 Extended cumulation is a system, conditional upon the granting by the EU Commission, on a request lodged by a beneficiary country and whereby certain materials, originating in a country with which the European Union has a free-trade agreement in accordance with Article XXIV of the General Agreement on Tariffs and Trade (GATT) in force, are considered to be materials originating in the beneficiary country concerned when further processed or incorporated in a product manufactured in that country.
+50 Extended cumulation is a system, conditional upon the granting by the European Union Commission of a request lodged by a beneficiary country, whereby certain materials, originating in a country with which the European Union has an FTA in accordance with article XXIV of the General Agreement on Tariffs and Trade (GATT) in force, are considered to be materials.

-3 RCEP AND CP-TPP - CHALLENGES AND OPPORTUNITIES
+3. RCEP AND CP-TPP - CHALLENGES AND OPPORTUNITIES